When Should You Really Become Debt Free?

 - Reduce one bill.
 Overwhelmed but want to start somewhere?
 Cut one bill to create some momentum.
 You can cut many bills easily.
 Maybe you can cancel cable or switch to a cheap cell phone plan.
 You can get a cell plan for as low as $10 through Republic Wireless.
 Take the savings and throw it at your debt.

 - Consolidate your debt.
 Have you cut out needless spending but want to lower your rates?
 You can get an unsecured loan.
-There are many options to consider, from Lending Club to Avant to Payoff to name a few.
+There are many options to consider, from Lending Club to Payoff to name a few.
 This will cut your rates so more of your money will go towards your debt.
 If your credit score needs help afterwards, you can also work with CreditRepair.com to help improve your credit score.

 - Make extra money.
 This is one of the most overlooked ways to pay off debt in my opinion.
 Bringing in extra income will speed up your debt payoff effort in significant ways.
 Don’t know what you can do to make extra money?
 Here’s a list of 51 ways to make extra money nearly anyone can do.

 I know there are many other ways to start killing your debt now, though this will provide you a great start to move towards the kind of life you want – one of freedom.